 Among the countless nutrition controversies in the Google-sphere, it's indisputable that folate is one of the most essential nutrients during pregnancy.
 Getting enough folate greatly improves fetal neural tube (brain, spine, and spinal cord) development.* Doing that requires planning ahead — and upping your folate intake prior to pregnancy.

 Despite the broad acceptance of folate as an important nutrient for a healthy pregnancy, the controversy arises around which molecular form to include in prenatal vitamins.
 It’s a public health tug of war between the less costly, well-studied folic acid and the newer-on-the-scene methylfolate.

 In this post, you’ll find the need-to-know details to make an informed decision about what’s best for you.
 To summarize what we'll dive into below:

-- Yes, you do need to take a prenatal multivitamin that contains at least 400 micrograms (mcg) of some form of folate, ideally starting at least one month before getting pregnant, according to the American College of Obstetricians and Gynecologists (ACOG).
+- Yes, you do need to take a prenatal multivitamin that contains at least 400 micrograms (mcg) of some form of folate, ideally starting at least one month before getting pregnant.

 First, a quick overview of the different types of folate

-Folate, also known as vitamin B-9, is the umbrella term for all forms of the nutrient, including the lab-made versions used in supplements:
+Folate, also known as vitamin B-9, is the umbrella term for all forms of the nutrient, including the lab-made (aka synthetic) versions used in supplements:

 - Folic acid is the form of folate commonly found in processed foods, prenatal vitamins, and other dietary supplements (more on this in a bit).

 Why is folate such a big deal?